kshedden/workshops/mediation_python/README.md

 X2, and Y, and we compare a model regressing Y on X1 and X2 to a model regressing Y on X1 alone, we often will find that the coefficient for X1 becomes smaller in magnitude when including ("controlling for") X2.
-Mediation analysis aims to explain why this "effect attenuation" is occurring.
+Mediation analysis may explain why this "effect attenuation" is occurring.
+It may also happen that the coefficient for X1 becomes larger when controlling for X2.
+Mediation analysis can shed light on this as well.

 Rigorous mediation analysis is a branch of causal inference, and involves careful specification of the assumptions (some of which are